+Following receipt of all objections to a name application and the applicant association request for a hearing, the National Association shall provide the applicant association and objecting association(s) with notice and instructions on requesting NAR sponsored mediation.
+Mediation is voluntary and is available only at the request of all parties to the dispute.
 Mediation is strongly encouraged as a means of resolving disputes involving association names.

-Following receipt of all objections to a name application, the National Association shall provide the applicant association and objecting association(s) with notice and instructions on requesting NAR sponsored mediation.
-If mediation is utilized, a mediator shall be selected from a pool of former or current members of the Membership Policy & Board Jurisdiction Committee identified by the Chair who have completed NAR's Mediator/Mediation Training Seminar or similar mediation training.
-A mutually convenient time and location shall be established for the mediation.
-NAR will cover the mediator's travel expenses consistent with NAR's Member Travel Policy.
+If mediation is utilized, a mediator shall be selected from a pool of former or current members of the Membership Policy and Board Jurisdiction Committee identified by the Chair who have completed NAR's Mediator/Mediation Training Seminar or similar mediation training.
+A mutually convenient time shall be established for the mediation.
+Mediation will be conducted using video conferencing services.

 This does not preclude associations from continuing efforts locally or through their state association to resolve the dispute.
+The parties to a name change dispute may settle the issue between them by agreement at any time.